-During the initial examination and documentation stage the bloodstains and bloodstain patterns are documented.
-The documentation of the bloodstain patterns should be performed according to the guidelines (annex C, selection of methods) based on the Code of Practice and Conduct for BPA3.
+During the initial examination and documentation stage the bloodstains are documented.
+The documentation of the bloodstains should be performed according to the guidelines described in annex C (Selection of Test Methods) based on the Code of Practice and

+Conduct for BPA3.
 Experts use presumptive testing to determine whether the detected stains are potentially blood.
-Experts are aware of the possibilities and limitations of the presumptive tests they use (e.g, phenolphthalein, Tetrabase, Hemastix, Hematrace).
-Experts determine which bloodstains to sample for DNA and/or
+Experts are aware of the possibilities and limitations of the presumptive tests they use (e.g., phenolphthalein, Tetrabase, Hemastix, Hematrace).
+Experts determine which bloodstains to sample for DNA and/or RNA analysis based on a preliminary classification of patterns, the overall distribution of bloodstains and contextual information of the case.
+The expert works under the assumption that the stains are blood, if the stains exhibits the external characteristics of blood and a positive presumptive test of those stains.
+At this stage the expert does not infer any conclusions concerning the donor of the blood.